MCP server integration

 -

-The following figure illustrates the sequence of workflows in a typical MCP server integration setup:
+The following figure illustrates the sequence of workflows in a typical MCP Server integration setup:

 To get started with the integration, complete the steps described in the following sections.
-In this article, we’ll integrate ThoughtSpot MCP server with Claude and enable agentic interaction and workflows.
+In this article, we’ll integrate ThoughtSpot MCP Server with Claude and enable agentic interaction and workflows.

 Before you begin🔗